-The inquiry is holding oral evidence sessions with expert witnesses, investigating examples of good practice in reducing arrests of women and publishing a series of briefing papers.
+The inquiry has held oral evidence sessions with expert witnesses to investigate examples of good practice in reducing arrests of women. it has published two briefing papers.

 The APPG inquiry is complemented by a programme of work by the Howard League to reduce the arrests of women and stem the flow of women into the criminal justice system

 Read the APPG briefing on arrests of women.

 Read the second APPG briefing on arrests of women.